Water of Feugh: Hydrology

 The Water of Feugh is a tributary of the River Dee, forming a confluence at Banchory.
 Classified in the Strahler Stream Order system the Water of Feugh is a second order river, with tributaries including the Burn of Curran and the Burn of Knock.
-The pH level of the greenish or orange-brown waters of the Water of Feugh is slightly alkaline with a pH of 8.19.
+The pH level of the greenish or orange-brown or yellow or magenta waters of the Water of Feugh is slightly alkaline with a pH of 8.19.
 Summer water temperatures near the mouth run approximately 14.1 degrees Celsius.